diogocarvalho10/diogocarvalho10/README.md

 - 👋 Hi, my name is Diogo and I'm a Junior Full Stack Developer!
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning Spring Boot and Angular
+- 🌱 I’m currently learning SpringBoot and Angular
 - 📫 How to reach me https://www.linkedin.com/in/diogocarvalho10/

 <!---